 - are start-ups: either a new business or a veteran business starting a new program/product,

 - are unable to afford counsel, and

 - agree to meet with, communicate, and work actively with the assigned student team throughout the term.

 - Regulatory Compliance

 - Board Training

 - Business Modeling

-Since 2007, the Practicum has provided individual assistance to over 200 clients; another 200+ have received training in our community workshops.
+Since 2007, the clinic has provided individual assistance to over 200 clients; another 200+ have received training in our community workshops.
 Most entrepreneurs are women and people of color.